 ECMWF operates a large-scale data handling system, in which all ECMWF users can store and retrieve data needed to run their weather modelling activities and data mining.

 ECMWF also provides software packages specifically developed to handle data and observations coding and decoding, visualisation, data manipulation and archiving and managing of workflows.
-A full list of software packages available can be found here
+A full list of software packages available can be found on our Software page.

 13-17 May 2019